nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 instances to accommodate the changes.
 We do not choose this design as it is very unlikely a user would want to modify a completed `Order`, and the user can always add a new `Order` instance in the worst case.

+### Mark an order as completed feature

+#### implementation

+Marking an order as completed are implemented in [`DoneCommand.java`](https://github.com/AY2021S2-CS2103-W16-2/tp/blob/master/src/main/java/seedu/address/comamnds/DoneCommand.java)

+`DoneCommand` extends from `command` and overwrites the opertations `execute()` and `equals()`

+Given below is an example usage scenario and how the marking an order as completed feature behaves at each step.

+Step 1.
+The user launches CHIM which will restored archived customers , orders and cheeses.

+Step 2.
+The user issues the command `done 1` to mark the first order shown in the `listorders` as completed.
+The `done` command calls `DoneCommand.execute()` which will check the index given is valid and order selected is not completed yet.

+Step 3.
+After initial checks are completed, `DoneCommand.execute()` will call on `ModelManager.getUnassignedCheeses()` to retrieve unAssigned Cheese(s) required for the order.

+Step 4. `DoneCommand.execute()` will call `DoneCommand.createDoneOrder()` to create a new `order` if there is enough unassigned Cheese(s) from `ModelManager.getUnassignedCheeses()`

+Step 5. `DoneCommand.execute()` will call `ModelManager.setOrder()`
+to replace the original order with the new order created from `DoneCommand.createDoneOrder()` and calls `ModelManager.updateCheesesStatus()` to update all cheese(s)'s assign status used for this order.

+The following sequence diagram shows hwo the operation `done 1` is carried out as detailed above.

+#### Design consideration
+* Aspect : Searching for available cheese(s) for the order
+    * Current choice : Searching for unassigned cheeses for the order is implemented in the `Model.AddressBook`.
+        * Pros: no dependency between `Done` command and `Cheese`,
+        * Cons: performance issues due to multiple functions calls.
+    * Alternative 1 : `Done` command will search for unassigned cheeses.
+        * Pros: better in terms of performance as there are lesser functions to be called .
+        * Cons: This introduces another reason for 'DoneCommand.execute()' to change in the future.

 ## **Documentation, logging, testing, configuration, dev-ops** [In Progress]